BUSINESS TRANSITION & CLIENT MANAGEMENT

 The problem framing set out to us by the client was simple: "Make me more money."
 In order to do so, it was clear that not only would we need to understand the current business model, the changing media industry and examine ways the myriads ways people are making money off online content, but also, work to understand the client values, passions, and motivations.

-User-centric approaches guided the inquiry and focused our thinking ensuring that the business was examined as a system which functions on the skills and resources of the business owner.
+User-centric approaches guided the inquiry and focused our thinking, ensuring that the business was examined as a system that functions on the skills and resources of the business owner.
 Understanding the client was the key to successfully transitioning their business model into one that makes money long into its future.

-After extensive client interviews, it was clear that it wasn't just about making money, it was about following a passion, and sticking to a set of values which drove the client.
+After extensive client interviews, it was clear that it wasn't just about making money, it was about following a passion and sticking to a set of values that drove the client.

 "How might we help the client make ‘content that matters’ in a world of distributed, user-driven content?"